-It is mentioned, along with other bee products, in the Bible, the Talmud, the Koran, the Book of Mormon, and has
+It is mentioned, along with other honeybee products, in the Bible, the Talmud, the Koran, the Book of Mormon,

-Where does bee bread or pollen come from?
-Bees.
-Yes, the ever so humble yet capable honey bee.
+Where does honeybee bread come from?
+Honeybees.
+Yes, the ever so humble insect of the insect world.
+A full

-A full colony of bees can actually pull in as many as 50,000 loads of pollen a day.
+colony of this ever industrious insect can actually pull in as many as 50,000 loads of bread a

 The vital pollen is taken from the stamen of flowers.
 It is the male reproductive part of the flower that the

-The bees pack the powder into granules, adding honey or nectar from honey sacs where it is then
+The honeybees pack the powder into granules, adding honey or nectar from honey sacs where it is

 It is gathered for human consumption and use with a special device that is placed at the entrance of the hive

-As the bees pass through the device, it causes the pollen to come off the bee's legs, trapping it.
+As they pass through the device, it causes the pollen to come off the legs, trapping it.

-Is there a main bee bread or pollen benefit?
-In truth, there are many health benefits to this incredible
+Is there a main benefit?
+In truth, there are many health benefits to this incredible nutrient.
+Years ago,

 Wade asserted that this humble bee food has all vitamins, minerals, amino acids, trace elements, and protein